anetacamo/coding/src/content/git.md

 git stash save "some message"
 ```

-saves all the work done meanwhile
+saves all the work done in the new branch.

 ```git
 git stash list